William Hardin Harrison: Personal life

-Harrison was born on July 2, 1933 in Pembroke, Kentucky.
-He attained a Bachelor of Arts degree in History from William Jewell College and a Master of Science degree in Public Administration from Shippensburg State College.
+Harrison was born on July 2, 1933, in Pembroke, Kentucky.
+He attained a Bachelor of Arts degree in history from William Jewell College and a Master of Science degree in public administration from Shippensburg State College.

 Military career

 Harrison entered the United States Army in 1954 as an infantryman.
 He attended basic training at Fort Knox, Kentucky.
 After completing Officer Candidate School, he was commissioned as a second lieutenant in 1955.
 Harrison left the army in 1957 and returned in 1959.
-During his 37 year career, Harrison commanded companies in the 101st Airborne Division and the 7th Infantry Division, a battalion in 3rd Armored Division and a brigade in the 2nd Armored Division.
+During his 37-year career, Harrison commanded companies in the 101st Airborne Division and the 7th Infantry Division, a battalion in 3rd Armored Division and a brigade in the 2nd Armored Division.

 During the Vietnam War, Harrison served as Sector and Regimental Advisor in the II Corps.
 He was commanding general of the 7th Infantry Division from 1985 to 1987.
 Harrison was promoted to lieutenant general and became the commander of I Corps and Fort Lewis until 1989.
 In 1989, he became the commanding general of the Sixth United States Army and Presidio of San Francisco.
 Harrison retired in 1991.

-Harrison is a graduate of the Command and General Staff College and the United States Army War College.
+Harrison was a graduate of the Command and General Staff College and the United States Army War College.